AK-Homberger/NMEA2000-SignalK-Gateway/README.md

 ![Schematics](https://github.com/AK-Homberger/NMEA2000-SignalK-Gateway/blob/main/ESP32-Minimum.png)

-## Option: USB-Serial connection to SignalK server
+# 2. USB-Serial connection to SignalK server

 If you prefer a cable connection between NMEA2000 bus and the SignalK server, you can use the same hardware together with the sketch [ActisenseListenerSender-ESP32.ino](https://github.com/AK-Homberger/NMEA2000-SignalK-Gateway/blob/main/ActisenseListenerSender-ESP32/ActisenseListenerSender-ESP32.ino).